turingschool/data_structures_and_algorithms/hash_tables/README.md

 between 2 values and retrieve one in response to the other.

-We've actually already worked frequently with one fundamental associative data structure: the Array.
-Arrays define associative relationships between numeric indices and values contained in the array.
+We've actually already worked frequently with one fundamental associative data structure: the __Array__.

+Arrays define associative relationships between numeric indices and values contained in the array -- if we want to look something up in an array, we need to either know its numeric index so that we can go directly to that position in the array, __or__ we have to iterate through every element in the array and look at each one to see if it's the element we want.

-An array is great if our data is ordered and if we are able to consistently retrieve it by going directly to its numeric index.
+This is great if our data is ordered and if we are able to consistently retrieve it by going directly to its numeric index, but that isn't always the case.

-But what about associating between _arbitrary_ data?
-I want to associate the string "pizza" with the value "awesome", and I don't want to have to define an explicit ordering in the process.
+I often want to associate between _arbitrary_ keys and values (strings, objects, other arrays, etc)?
+For example, I want to associate the string "pizza" with the value "awesome", and I don't want to have to define an explicit ordering in the process.
 Additionally, I want to be able to add a whole lot of keys and values into the map and maintain a speedy lookup time.

 This is where a Hash Table comes in.

 ### Hash Table Structure